IvoSte/EmergentSymbioticSpeciation/README.md

 This repository is a slightly altered cleaned up version of the original codebase, with some parts adjusted for usability.
 However, you will still find plenty of comments to the programmer, commented out or redundant code, as is the nature of development code.

+A large set of experiments, including the ones presented in the thesis, can be found in the ~/experiments/experiments directory.

 ## How to install the codebase

 First, install python 3.11.2.
 Then, install the required packages by running the following command: